-Exploring the importance of cinematic music unearths an important question: where can independent filmmakers find quality music for their work?
+Exploring the importance of royalty free cinematic music unearths an important question: where can independent filmmakers find quality music for their work?

 After all, only a handful of directors are afforded the luxury of working with the Hans Zimmers and Jon Williamses of the world.
 So hiring an award-winning composer is out of the question.